Setting up a new project using Pimlico¶

 A shorter version of this guide that zooms through the essential setup steps is also available.

 Pimlico needs you to specify certain parameters regarding your local system.

 a file in your home directory called

 It needs to know where to put output files as it executes.
-Settings are given in a config file in your home directory and apply to all Pimlico pipelines you run.
-Note that Pimlico will make sure that different pipelines don’t interfere with each other’s output (provided you give them different names).
+These settings apply to all Pimlico pipelines you run.
+Pimlico will make sure that different pipelines don’t interfere with each other’s output (provided you give them different names).

 store parameter in your local